✼ We may earn an affiliate commission if you make a purchase through links on our site.

 ❀ Many Points of View

-There are many different points of view in the book, and the reader is kept in suspense as to how they will all connect.
+The Paris Hours by Alex George has many different points of view, and the reader is kept in suspense as to how they will all connect.
 I enjoyed the 1920’s Paris setting and the appearances of figures like Marcel Proust.
 I also found the writing style to be very refined, and George’s prose is compelling.
 Those interested in historical fiction with meaning will enjoy this one.

 Excerpt: The Paris Hours by Alex George